OGRECave/ogre/Docs/src/material-scripts.md

 @par
 Format2 (long): cubic\_texture &lt;front&gt; &lt;back&gt; &lt;left&gt; &lt;right&gt; &lt;up&gt; &lt;down&gt; &lt;combinedUVW|separateUV&gt;

-In this case each face is specified explicitly, incase you don’t want to conform to the image naming standards above.
+In this case each face is specified explicitly, in case you don’t want to conform to the image naming standards above.
 You can only use this for the separateUV version since the combinedUVW version requires a single texture name to be assigned to the combined 3D texture (see below).

 In both cases the final parameter means the following: